GonzaloGorgojo/react-burger-review/README.md

 ### 👉 What is this ?

-This is a React APP that show peoples reviews about their favorite burgers and allow them to send his own review and store that review on a DB, this react app consumes the [RESTful Burger Reviews API](https://burgers-reviews.herokuapp.com/) who is the first part of this Full-Stack project that I made !
+This is a React APP that show peoples reviews about their favorite burgers and allow them to send his own review and store that review on a DB, this react app consumes the [RESTful Burger Reviews API](https://burgers-reviews.herokuapp.com/) who is the first part of this Full-Stack(M.E.R.N) project that I made !

 ### :computer: How this was made ?